AsquithMP/Asquith-s-Victoria-II-Multiplayer-mod/README.md

 -Now try launching the game.
 The start screen appears, and you select "Asquith's Multiplayer Mod" in the left corner.
 Press start.

 -See if the checksum is correct.
-It should be 3.04 .
+It should be 3.04 LVUY.
 If you get a different checksum, restart the game.